Why You Shouldn't Co-Sign For Someone Else

 When you cosign, you're just as responsible for the debt as if it were yours alone, only you don't get the tangible benefit of what the debt is used for.

 If your loved one is late on payments, it's just like you were late.
 The late payment will be reported on your credit report like all your other accounts.
-It will impact your credit score.
+It will impact your credit score and your ability to get approved for your own accounts.

 Worse, it may be months before the creditor notifies you that payments are delinquent, which is too late for you to intervene and save your credit history.